 The task is saved in the background after pressing "OK" in the user interface.
 For this, a hash is calculated, which consists of the ID of the task sequence and the parameter Download (see Step 3).
 This value will later be used to create the collection and the advertisement.

-Non-existent computer objects are created both in EM and in SCCM with the corresponding MAC address.
+Non-existent computer objects are created both in EM and in SCCM with the corresponding MAC or UUID address.
 In addition, the PXE flag is removed from the SCCM computer object if one exists.
 The variables that are additionally stored in the EM are stored in SCCM directly on the computer object.

 A collection is then created in SCCM (unless it already exists).
 The computer object is then added as a Direct Membership Rule.